Federal Council (Switzerland): Regional balancing acts

 Until 1999, the Constitution mandated that no canton could have multiple representatives on the Federal Council at the same time.
 For most of Swiss history, the canton of any given councillor was determined by their place of origin, but starting in 1987 this was changed to the canton from which they were elected (for former members of the Federal Assembly or cantonal legislative or executive bodies) or place of residence.
 Nothing prevented candidates from moving to politically expedient cantons; this was one of the motivators for abolishing the rule.
 At the 1999 Swiss referendums, the Constitution was changed to require an equitable distribution of seats among the cantons and language groups of the country, without setting concrete quotas.

 Since the rule against Federal Councillors being from the same canton was abolished, there have been a few examples of it happening.
-The first time was from 2003 to 2007, when both Moritz Leuenberger and Christoph Blocher from the canton of Zürich were in office.
+The first time was from 2003 to 2007, when both Moritz Leuenberger and Christoph Blocher from the canton of Zurich were in office.
 It happened again between 2010 and 2018, starting when Simonetta Sommaruga and Johann Schneider-Ammann from the canton of Bern were elected in 2010.
-As of 2022, five cantons have never been represented on the Federal Council: Nidwalden, Schaffhausen, Schwyz, Uri and Jura.
-The last one is scheduled to be represented in 2023.
+As of 2023, four cantons – Nidwalden, Schaffhausen, Schwyz, and Uri – have never been represented on the Federal Council.
+The canton of Jura is the most recent canton to be represented; since 1 January 2023, it has been represented by Elisabeth Baume-Schneider.

-With the Council's constitution in 2023, the constitutional requirement that languages and regions be appropriately balanced is under increased strain.
-"Latin speakers" – people who either speak French, Italian or Romansh – form a majority on the Council, despite more than seventy percent of the Swiss citizens speaking German as a first language.
-Likewise, all Federal Councillors (as of 2022) did not grow up in an urban area (with the exception of Karin Keller-Sutter, who spent some school years in Neuchâtel NE).

 Whenever a member resigns, they are generally replaced by someone who is not only from the same party, but also the same language group.
 In 2006, however, Joseph Deiss, a French-speaker, resigned and was succeeded by Doris Leuthard, a German-speaker.
 In 2016, Eveline Widmer-Schlumpf, a German-speaker, was succeeded by Guy Parmelin, a French-speaker.
-Historically, at least two Council seats have been held by French- or Italian-speakers.
-The language makeup of the Council as of 2022 is four German-speakers, two French-speakers and one Italian-speaker.
-In November 2017, Ignazio Cassis became the first Italian speaker to serve on the Council since 1999.
-For elections to the Federal Council, candidates are usually helped by a high degree of fluency in German, French and Italian.
+Most recently, in 2023, German-speaking Simmonetta Sommaruga was replaced by French-speaking Elisabeth Baume-Schneider.
+Historically, at least two council seats have been held by French- or Italian-speakers.
+The language makeup of the council as of 2022 is four German-speakers, two French-speakers and one Italian-speaker.
+In November 2017, Ignazio Cassis became the first Italian speaker to serve on the council since 1999.
+For elections to the Federal Council, candidates are usually helped by a high degree of fluency in German, French, and Italian.

-Operation of the Federal Council
+With the council's 2023 iteration, the constitutional requirement that languages and regions be appropriately balanced is under increased strain.
+"Latin speakers" – people who either speak French, Italian, or Romansh – now form a majority on the council, despite more than sixty percent of the Swiss citizens speaking German as a first language.
+Likewise, no current Federal Councillors grew up in an urban area (with the exception of Karin Keller-Sutter, who spent some school years in Neuchâtel NE).